rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 > &emsp; "It is not only the violin that shapes the violinist, we are all shaped by the tools we train ourselves to use, and in this respect programming languages have a devious influence: they shape our thinking habits."

 The quote is from [_add_blank_target Dijkstra letter to The University of Texas](https://chrisdone.com/posts/dijkstra-haskell-java/) protesting their Haskell -> Java curriculum change.
 If you are into technical sports, you may have heard the term "muscle memory".
 It is often harder to unlearn or adjust a body movement than learn a new one from scratch.
 It is even harder to "own" the old movement and the new movement at the same time.
 Psychologists also believe that unlearning is hard[^unlearning].
 The required mental shift for FP is the source of all kinds of additional problems.
 It can form a communication barrier, it can divide the community and teams.
+At the same time, this cognitive shift is an opportunity to understand programs in a different way.

 [^unlearning]: see 2.1 section in [_add_blank_target Unlearning before creating new knowledge: A cognitive process.](https://core.ac.uk/download/pdf/77240027.pdf)

-Let's come back to the topic of learning FP so I can dig my hole a little deeper, here is one example.
+I will dig my hole a little deeper.
-There is one line of code that made a huge impact on me (it is called the _Free Monad_ and is in Haskell):
+This one line of code made a huge impact on me (it is called the _Free Monad_ and is in Haskell):

 ```Haskell
 data Free f a = MkFree (f (Free f a)) | Pure a
 ```

 I decided to dedicate a full summer to learning this line and it ended up taking longer than that.
-There is actually quite a bit to learn here!
+There is actually quite a bit to learn and _understand_ here!
 For example, how does it relate to this line (looks very similar, just replace `Free` with `Fix` and drop one constructor):

 ```Haskell
 newtype Fix f a = MkFix (f (Fix f a))
 ```

-Or, what does _free_ mean, and can other things than monads be _free_?
+Or, what does _free_ mean?
+Can other things than monads be _free_?
 Can `Free`-s with different `f`-s be combined?
 If so, are there easier and harder ways of combining them?
 What is _freer_?
-Also, how do I use it?
-What are the available libraries (there were not that many back then)?
-How do I use it DIY style?
+How do I program with it?
 How does it (and should it) relate to `try-catch` games?
+The point I am trying to make is that FP computations are a different breed.
+They actually have properties and the learner can build an understanding of these properties.
+Notice, the learning objectives I listed (purposefully) skipped this question: "What libraries implement and use `Free`?".
+This objective is about _knowledge_ and I tried to focus on _understanding_.
 Effect systems (the main application of `Free`) are a very powerful programming tool, they can add a lot of structure and cognitive simplicity[^effect] to the code.
 I use 2 of them at work, one of them we maintain.
 Effect systems allow us to organize code into DSLs and interpreters.
 This approach creates a very high level of code reuse, testability, and defines very explicit, self-documenting types.
-But, is it realistic to learn the concepts in a day or a week when starting a new project?
+Now, is it realistic to learn these concepts in a day or a week when starting a new project?
 Imagine a programmer who uses Java at work exploring this knowledge.

 [^effect]: Any extraneous cognitive loads associated with effects?
 Yes, there are a few, especially on the implementation side.
 Also like most other tools, effects can be abused.
 I sometimes see a single DSL instruction interpreted directly to IO (more Haskell terminology here, IO is what we call a sin-bin) and used in a brute-force IO code.
 This just adds cognitive overhead of effects without taking advantage of what they have to offer.